How to Dine Alone at a Restaurant

 Start Off Small

 If the thought of requesting a table for one at a luxury restaurant is a little scary, maybe start off a little smaller by enjoying breakfast or a coffee by yourself at a café.
-You’ll likely find many solo diners here, such as hard-working professionals or solo parents with their babies.
+If you’re in London, then visiting somewhere like The Black Penny would be a great place to start.
+You’ll likely find many solo diners here or elsewhere, such as hard-working professionals or solo parents with their babies.
 It will allow you to dip your toe into dining by yourself and could provide you with the confidence to book a table for one at your favourite restaurant.

 Avoid Peak Times